 Pregnant?
 No problem.
 Wedding?
 We’ll be there.
 Toddlers running around – we’ll come to you.
 We always make it work and something I love about these women is we always want everyone present.
 Sometimes this means it takes us up to 5 months to plan a trip.
 Sometimes it means we are going to be in our jammies the whole time cooking ridiculous amounts of food and talking into the wee hours of the night.
 Other trips are packed with sightseeing and trotting around the city like we own it.

 And in case you’re calling my bluff – we did already have our trip for this year in February.
 We were in New Orleans.
 You know, brunching with Joy the Baker like one does.

 But Hannah was staying at an amazing AMAZING house for her vacation in Florida and invited us to join.
 Within 72 HOURS we had all confirmed we could make it.
 I was actually the last to RSVP because – book.
 My initial answer to join this trip was a very quick and very firm, “No. I HAVE TO WRITE A BOOK!”

-But Beau was very clear, “You’re going.”
+But Jeremy was very clear, “You’re going.”
 It is hard to write a book, especially one about community, if one is ostracizing oneself from community.
 The beginning of my summer looked very starving artist.
 On nights and weekends I was locking myself into our guest room to write my book but after a little bit of this it was clear that I was not doing well.
 Whenever I get that crazed look in my eyes or I start to spiral into some pretty dark thoughts Beau knows exactly what I need – I need people.
 So he put me on a plane and sent me to some of my favorites.

 The thing I’m learning about writing or storytelling or any kind of art is I need to be very present for life if I wan to be any good at my art.